19hours/sg-statutes/Acts/Income Tax Act.md

 (b) in relation to a company, means a company which is not resident in Singapore and —

-(i) in the case of a company with not more than 50 shareholders, the whole of its issued capital is beneficially owned, directly or indirectly, by persons who are not citizens of Singapore and not resident in Singapore; and
+(i) in the case of a company with not more than 50 shareholders, all of its issued shares are beneficially owned, directly or indirectly, by persons who are not citizens of Singapore and not resident in Singapore; and

+[34/2005 wef 30/01/2006]

-(ii) in the case of a company with more than 50 shareholders, not less than 80% of its issued capital is beneficially owned, directly or indirectly, by persons who are not citizens of Singapore and not resident in Singapore; and
+(ii) in the case of a company with more than 50 shareholders, not less than 80% of the total number of its issued shares are beneficially owned, directly or indirectly, by persons who are not citizens of Singapore and not resident in Singapore; and

+[34/2005 wef 30/01/2006]

 (c) in relation to a trust fund, means a trust fund where at least 80% of the value of the fund is beneficially held, directly or indirectly, by foreign investors referred to in paragraph (a) or (b) and, unless waived by the Minister or such person as he may appoint, where —